Titles and Roles

 - Cancer Prevention and Control

-Demetria Smith-Graziani, is an Assistant Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
-A board certified medical oncologist, Dr. Smith-Graziani treats patients with breast cancer primarily at Emory University Hospital Midtown and Winship Cancer Institute's Clifton campus.
+Demetria Smith-Graziani, MD, MPH, is assistant professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
+A board certified medical oncologist, Dr. Smith-Graziani treats patients with breast cancer primarily at Winship Cancer Institute at Emory Midtown and Winship Cancer Institute's Clifton campus.

 Prior to joining Emory, Dr. Smith-Graziani was on faculty and an attending physician at Dan L. Duncan Comprehensive Cancer Center at Baylor College of Medicine in Houston, Texas.